 As a Project Manager you can define and manage your own environment polices.
-Environment policies are associated directly with a project and can be used for any blueprint by any organization.
+Environment policies are associated directly with a project and can be used for any blueprint and by any team in the project.

-- Environment Policy: Defines the amount of time the end-users will have the use of the environment.
-The environment’s life time is set according to the environment policy associated with it: during the Run time, the environment will be up with all machines running.
-During the Storage time, the environment will be archived and can be made accessible by extending it from the environment details page.
-After the environment storage time expires, the environment is securely deleted
+An environment policy defines the amount of time users will have the use of the environment.
+The environment’s life time is set according to the environment policy associated with it: during the runtime, the environment will be up with all machines running.
+During the storage time, the environment will be archived and can be made accessible by extending it from the environment details page.
+After the environment storage time expires, the environment is securely deleted.

 To create a new Environment Policy follow these steps (Note: Requires the Project Manager Role)

 1. From the CloudShare Dashboard, navigate to Management > Policies

 2. Click the Create Environment Policy button.

 3. Complete the following: